Lorenzo Ruiz: Beatification process

 The positio for the cause of beatification of Lorenzo Ruiz was written by Spanish historian Fidel Villarroel.
 The central document found to exhibit Ruiz's martyrdom was an eyewitness account by two Japanese ex-priests from the Society of Jesus, rediscovered by Villaroel at the Jesuit Generalate archive in Rome, an unlikely location as Ruiz was of the Dominican order.
 Lorenzo was beatified during Pope John Paul II's papal visit to the Philippines in 1981.
 It was the first ever beatification ceremony to be held outside the Vatican.

 A statue of San Lorenzo Ruiz enshrined at the Manila Cathedral.

-Canonisation
+Canonization

-Lorenzo was canonised by Pope John Paul II on October 18, 1987, among the 16 Martyrs of Japan, making him the first Filipino saint.
-Ruiz' canonization was supported by a miracle in October 1983, when Cecilia Alegria Policarpio of Calinog, Iloilo, was cured of brain atrophy (hydrocephalus) at the age of two, after her family and supporters prayed to Lorenzo for his intercession.
+Lorenzo was canonized by Pope John Paul II on October 18, 1987, among the 16 Martyrs of Japan, making him the first Filipino saint.
+Ruiz' canonization was supported by miracle in October 1983, when Cecilia Alegria Policarpio of Calinog, Iloilo, was cured of brain atrophy (hydrocephalus) at the age of two, after her family and supporters prayed to Lorenzo for his intercession.
 She was diagnosed with the condition shortly after birth and was treated at University of the East Ramon Magsaysay Memorial Medical Center.

 A mosaic of San Lorenzo is found in the Trinity Dome of Mary's National Shrine in Washington DC.

 On September 28, 2017, the 30th anniversary of Lorenzo's canonization was celebrated in the Archdiocese of Manila.